mchmarny/grunner/README.md

     ...
 ```

+## slsa

+Even though the runner is different, you can still use the [SLSA Generator](https://github.com/slsa-framework/slsa-github-generator) as is.
+See the example workload [here](.github/workflows/slsa.yaml), and the resulting SLSA attestation [here](samples/cosign-att-payload.json).

 ## debug

 If VM starts, but you do not see the runners registered in GitHub settings, start by listing the instances: